-12 With the exception of Workers' Compensation leave, Active Duty military leave rendered after 6/30/2005, and restoration of withdrawn contributions, purchased service credit is not considered contributory service.
+&lt;sup>15 With the exception of Workers' Compensation leave, Active Duty military leave rendered after 6/30/2005, and restoration of withdrawn contributions, purchased service credit is not considered contributory service.
 More information about purchasing service credit is on page 9.

-14 As a reminder, members are immediately vested in their own contributions to both the defined benefit plan and the defined contribution plan, and for employer contributions to the defined contribution plan after 3 years.
+&lt;sup>16 As a reminder, members are immediately vested in their own contributions to both the defined benefit plan and the defined contribution plan, and for employer contributions to the defined contribution plan after 3 years.

 For most state employees, there is a minimum retirement eligibility age.
-Unless you were eligible to retire as of June 30, 201216, your retirement eligibility age mirrors your Social Security Normal Retirement Age (SSNRA), not to exceed 67 years old.
+Unless you were eligible to retire as of June 30, 2012, your retirement eligibility age mirrors your Social Security Normal Retirement Age (SSNRA), not to exceed 67 years old.
 The SSNRA is based on the year you were born and is set by the federal government.